siy/CafeBabe/README.md

 The approach to memory and resource management is inspired by Rust.

 ### Haskell
-The Haskell helped to understand that creating types must be as simple and convenient as possible.
+The Haskell helped to realize how important convenient type construction.

 ### Elm
 Elegant and clean syntax for manipulation of immutable classes borrowed almost unchanged from Elm.